FusionbaseHQ/fusionbase-python/README.md

 pip install fusionbase
 ```

+### Anaconda

+The easiest way to install Fusionbase is through conda-forge: `conda install -c fusionbase`.

 ## Getting Started

-Got to [examples](https://github.com/FusionbaseHQ/fusionbase-python/tree/main/examples) to deep dive into Fusionbase and see various examples on how to use the package.
+Got to [examples](https://github.com/FusionbaseHQ/fb_user__fusionbase_py/examples/) to deep dive into Fusionbase and see various examples on how to use the package.

 Here are some Examples for a quick start: